wszlosek/DevLogs/_posts/2023-11-17-test-driven-development-with-mutation-testing.md

 The results of TDD+M (Test-Driven Development + Mutation) experiments are intriguing and, I believe, are set to become a standard part of future software development processes.

-As mentioned earlier, this post is based on the article *Test-driven development with mutation testing – an experimental study* by Prof. Adam Roman and Dr. Michał Mnich from Jagiellonian University in Kraków, Poland.
+This post is based on the article *Test-driven development with mutation testing – an experimental study* by Prof. Adam Roman and Dr. Michał Mnich from Jagiellonian University in Kraków, Poland.
 &nbsp;
 ## Table of Contents